gmlove/taskqueue-demo/README.md

 - Start another consumer
 - Wait until the other consumer to clean zombie tasks and pick up the cleaned task

+### Case 5: raise exception and fail task when no task handler registered for some task type

+- Start one consumer
+- Add 1 task with no handler registered
+- Check to see if the task failed after a while.